Boxer Rebellion

-Historical background
+Background

-Origins of the Boxers
+Origin of the Boxers

-The Righteous and Harmonious Fists (Yihequan) arose in the inland sections of the northern coastal province of Shandong, a region which had long been plagued by social unrest, religious sects, and martial societies.
+The Righteous and Harmonious Fists arose in the inland sections of the northern coastal province of Shandong, a region which had long been plagued by social unrest, religious sects, and martial societies.
 American Christian missionaries were probably the first people who referred to the well-trained, athletic young men as the "Boxers", because of the martial arts which they practised and the weapons training which they underwent.
-Their primary practice was a type of spiritual possession which involved the whirling of swords, violent prostrations, and the chanting of incantations to deities.
+Their primary practice was a type of spiritual possession which involved the whirling of swords, violent prostrations, and incantations to deities.

-The opportunities to fight against Western encroachment and colonisation were especially attractive to unemployed village men, many of whom were teenagers.
+The opportunities to fight against Western encroachment were especially attractive to unemployed village men, many of whom were teenagers.
 The tradition of possession and invulnerability went back several hundred years but took on special meaning against the powerful new weapons of the West.
 The Boxers, armed with rifles and swords, claimed supernatural invulnerability against cannons, rifle shots, and knife attacks.
-The Boxer groups popularly claimed that millions of soldiers would descend out of Heaven to assist them in purifying China of foreign oppression.
+The Boxer groups popularly claimed that millions of soldiers would descend out of heaven to assist them in purifying China of foreign oppression.
+Members demonstrated their claimed invulnerability to new initiates by firing guns loaded with blank rounds at one another.

-In 1895, despite ambivalence toward their heterodox practices, Yuxian, a Manchu who was then prefect of Caozhou and would later become provincial governor, cooperated with the Big Swords Society, whose original purpose was to fight bandits.
+In 1895, despite ambivalence toward their heterodox practices, Yuxian, a Manchu who was the then prefect of Cao Prefecture and would later become provincial governor, cooperated with the Big Swords Society, whose original purpose was to fight bandits.
 The German Catholic missionaries of the Society of the Divine Word had built up their presence in the area, partially by taking in a significant portion of converts who were "in need of protection from the law".
 On one occasion in 1895, a large bandit gang defeated by the Big Swords Society claimed to be Catholics to avoid prosecution.
-"The line between Christians and bandits became increasingly indistinct", remarks Paul Cohen.
+"The line between Christians and bandits became increasingly indistinct", remarks historian Paul Cohen.

-Some missionaries such as George Stenz also used their privileges to intervene in lawsuits.
+Some missionaries such as Georg Maria Stenz also used their privileges to intervene in lawsuits.
 The Big Swords responded by attacking Catholic properties and burning them.
-As a result of diplomatic pressure in the capital, Yuxian executed several Big Sword leaders, but did not punish anyone else.
+As a result of diplomatic pressure in the capital, Yuxian executed several Big Sword leaders but did not punish anyone else.
 More martial secret societies started emerging after this.